CDP SLA Compliance

 - The Average SLA chart shows the average SLA percentage for protected and unprotected VMs.

-- The VMs by Compliance State chart shows the number of VMs that meet the target SLA, VMs that breach the target SLA and VMs that do not have a CDP replica.
+- The Workloads by Compliance State chart shows the number of VMs that meet the target SLA, VMs that breach the target SLA and VMs that do not have a CDP replica.

-- The VMs by SLA chart shows the SLA value for protected and unprotected VMs.
+- The Workloads by SLA chart shows the SLA value for protected and unprotected VMs.

-- The Session Statistics chart shows status of the latest job session for protected and unprotected VMs.
+- The Session Statistics chart shows number of job sessions for protected and unprotected VMs finished with different statuses.

 Click a VM name in the details table to drill down to the detailed information on session statistics and last 100 occurred issues.